 And if you practice it for a while, you may come to see that you don't have any business either and that your life runs perfectly well on its own.
-An Excerpt from Loving What Is

 Meeting Your Thoughts with Understanding

 A thought is harmless unless we believe it.
 It is not our thoughts, but the attachment to our thoughts, that causes suffering.
 Attaching to a thought means believing that it's true, without inquiring.
 A belief is a thought that we've been attaching to, often for years.